Why Manual Testing Equals Smarter Automation

-Some organizations value the speed and convenience of simple, automation-only tools, which promise to deliver accessible websites without the need for people.
+Some organizations value the speed and simplicity of automation-only tools, which promise to deliver accessible digital experiences without the need for people.

-Others prefer manual audits, which often involve certified accessibility experts going through each line of code on a website.
-However, these audits take a long time, cost a lot of money, and don’t even solve the issues.
-Instead, they provide organizations with a long list of issues to fix by hand.
+Others prefer manual audits, which typically involve accessibility experts going through each line of code on a website.
+However, these audits can take a long time, cost a lot of money, and leave organizations with a long list of issues to fix by hand.

 At AudioEye, we think the answer lies somewhere in the middle.

 There’s an obvious need for the speed and scalability of automation, which can help organizations keep pace with the size and ever-changing nature of the internet.
 But it’s also important to recognize that automation alone cannot ensure digital accessibility.
 The technology continues to improve, but the role of people in solving issues today (and shaping smarter automation tomorrow) should not be discounted.